A Systematic Search for Big Dippers in ASAS-SN: Methods

 Figure \ref{fig:False_Positives} shows examples of false positives rejected during visual inspection.
-Systematic false positives can be seen in panels (a) through (d) and astrophysical false positives can be seen in panels (e) through (h).
+Systematic false positives can be seen in panels (a) through (c) and astrophysical false positives can be seen in panels (d) through (g).
 Some show continuous variability, but not "occasional" events.
-Figure \ref{fig:False_Positives}a shows the light curve of a star next to a nearby bright star.
-In Figure \ref{fig:False_Positives}b there is a group of low quality measurements from a specific camera that triggered its selection.
+Figure \ref{fig:False_Positives}a shows the light curve of a star too close to a bright star.
+In many cases this is due to the bleed traits of quite distant saturated stars.
+These make up $\sim30\%$ of our false positives.
+In Figure \ref{fig:False_Positives}b there is a group of problematic data from a specific camera that triggered its selection.
 This is the problem leading to the requirement of detections in multiple cameras.
+Roughly $\sim20\%$ of our false positives are due to this issue.
 Figure \ref{fig:False_Positives}c shows an example of a failure mode that only occurs near the poles.
-A source almost always appears in only one field for a given camera, so the light curve intercalibration procedure assumes a single offset for each camera.
-However, very close to the poles, field rotations can allow a source to appear in two fields for the same camera, leading to problems if the fields need different offsets.
+A source almost always appears in only one field for a given camera, so the light curve intercalibration procedure assumed a single offset for each camera.
+However, close to the equatorial poles, field rotations can allow a source to appear in two fields for the same camera, leading to problems if the fields need different offsets.
+This error caused $\sim28\%$ of our false positives.
 Panels (d) through (g) of Figure \ref{fig:False_Positives} are variable stars.
 Panel (d) is an R Coronae Borealis variable and panels (e) through (g) are more common contaminates (contact binaries, semi-regular variables, and YSOs, respectively).
+Known variables made up $\sim22\%$ of the false positives.